-- (i) The encumbrances and liens on property, vessels and equipment are disclosed in Note 26. - (ii) Impairment losses for the current reporting period relate to two offshore equipment which were written down by QR 20 million, following an exercise performed to evaluate the fair value.
-In the comparative period, warehouse building and vessels were written down by QR 98 million.
-The values assigned reflect key assumptions which represent management's assessment of future trends in the logistics and warehousing industry, cash flow projection of revenues and costs and the weighted average cost of capital to discount the future cash flows to present value.
-The key assumptions used in the estimation of the recoverable amount are set out in Note 38.
+- (i) The encumbrances and liens on property, vessels and equipment are disclosed in Note 28. - (ii) Impairment losses for the current reporting period relate to a warehouse building and infrastructure and 2 LNG vessels, which were written down by QR 63 million and QR 48 million, respectively.
+The impairments in the comparative period relate to two offshore equipment which were written down by QR 20 million, following an exercise performed to evaluate the fair value.
+The values assigned reflect key assumptions which represent management's assessment of future trends in the logistics, warehousing and maritime industry, cash flow projection of revenues and costs and the weighted average cost of capital to discount the future cash flows to present value.
+The key assumptions used in the estimation of the recoverable amount are set out in Note 41. - (iii) During the current period, the Group has purchased 3 vessels with a total cost of QR 514 million (31 December 2023: 1 vessel purchased with a cost of QR 46 million). - (iv) During the current period, the Group sold a floating dock with a total net book value of QR 86 million and recognized a cumulative gain of QR 9 million.